spencewood/fizzbuzz/README.md

 2. It should have default values of 1 for the minimum and 100 for the maximum for the range of values.
 The code should be able to be run without specifying any numbers, but should have the ability to run any range.
 3. No external libraries.
 Just core language features.
 4. It should be relatively succinct without sacrificing readability.

+### Additional

+Some things to see from this are how each language handles the following features:

+* Modules
+* Iteration
+* Case statements
+* Private methods (if available)
+* Default values for arguments (if available)
+* Range generation (if available)